-Milan Kundera is a Czech writer, best known for his novel The Unbearable Lightness of Being.
+Milan Kundera was a Czech writer, best known for his novel The Unbearable Lightness of Being.

 Prior to the Velvet Revolution of 1989, the communist régime in Czechoslovakia banned his books.
 He went into exile in France in 1975, becoming a naturalised French citizen in 1981.
 Kundera’s Czechoslovak citizenship was revoked in 1979 and he received his Czech citizenship in 2019.

-He reportedly sees himself as a French writer and insists his work should be studied as French literature and classified as such in book stores.
+He reportedly saw himself as a French writer and insisted his work should be studied as French literature and classified as such in book stores.
 He was awarded the 1985 Jerusalem Prize, the 1987 Austrian State Prize for European Literature and the 2000 Herder Prize.
 In 2021 he received the Golden Order of Merit from the president of Slovenia, Borut Pahor.